The Look Out Discovery Centre statement about coronavirus

 Additional measures have been put in place to direct the flow of people and cyclists on the site.
 All visitors are asked to respect the signage.

 When the car park reaches capacity, the entrance will be closed, so it is essential that visitors are prepared to return home or travel onward to an alternative destination if the car park is full on arrival.
 There is no opportunity for vehicles to queue on site or on the access roads.
 Traffic wardens will be in attendance to address illegal parking.

 The car park remains chargeable as normal.
-Parking machines will accept contactless card payments only.
+Parking machines will accept coins, card, contactless card payments and Pay by Phone.